 - 5.2.1.
-Normally, before a person is admitted to a course the Institute shall specifyany units and/or portion of the course for which credit is to be given, and thework to be performed by the person to complete the course. - 5.2.2.
-Applicants seeking credit must apply at the time of making their application for admission to the Institute directly to the Enrolment and Admissions Department on the Application for Credit Transfer/ExemptionForm.
-Where an application is submitted late, there is no guarantee that it will be assessed in time for a student to withdraw from a unit and avoid liability for fees. - 5.2.3.
-In the case of international students, credit will normally be assessed and the outcome determined prior to a student's initial enrolment or prior to arrival in Australia.
+Normally, before a person is admitted to a course the Institute shall specify any units and/or portion of the course for which credit is to be given, and the work to be performed by the person to complete the course. - 5.2.2.Applicants seeking credit must apply at the time of making their application for admission to the Institute directly to the Enrolment and Admissions Department on the prescribed form.
+Where an application is submitted late, there is no guarantee that it will be assessed in time for a student to withdraw from a unit and avoid liability for fees. - 5.2.3.In the case of international students, credit will be assessed and the outcome determined prior to a student's initial enrolment or prior to arrival in Australia.
 Normally, no credit, advanced standing or exemptions which may affect a student's study load will be granted after an international student's first enrolment, however in some circumstances international students may apply for credit at the time of enrolment or when already enrolled.
-Where credit is granted after a student enrols in a course of study, an Exemption Letter is created listing the credit granted and the length of study adjusted on the student management system.
-If the duration of study is changed the Enrolments Office reports this change via PRISMS and a copy kept on the student's file.
+Where credit is granted a new International Student Offer and Acceptance Agreement is created listing the credit granted and the length of study adjusted on the student management system.
+If duration of study is changed this is reported via PRISMS and a copy kept on the students file.